 Examples of accommodations available to CWU students and/or employees with disabilities include, but are not limited to, textbooks and academic/employment materials in accessible formats (large print, Braille, electronic text, PC-read audio), alternative examination procedures, sign language interpreters, speech-to-text transcription, permission to audio-record lectures, note-taking assistance, early registration, priority snow removal routes, special classroom or workplace furniture, and access technology.
 DS also serves as a resource for student, faculty, staff, and the community regarding disability issues.

 Students with disabilities may request reasonable accommodation by contacting DS: 509-963-2214; Hogue 126; DS@cwu.edu, www.cwu.edu/disability-services/.
 Employees and visitors may request reasonable accommodation by contacting HR; 509-963-1202; Mitchell Hall, First Floor; firstname.lastname@example.org; www.cwu.edu/hr/workplace-accommodation.

 Diversity and Equity Center (DEC)

 Located in Black Hall 101, the Diversity and Equity Center (DEC) cultivates a sense of belonging and community on campus through programs and initiatives that encourage students to explore their identities, challenge barriers and empower themselves and their communities.
-The DEC hosts cultural programs, identity-specific mentoring programs, engagement opportunities for the campus community, student staff jobs and learning opportunities like workshops throughout the year this by offering workshops that helping our campus community learn about social justice.
-We also offer a physical space for community gathering and meetings specifically for Black, Indigenous, People of Color, Undocumented Students, LGBTQ+ community and many other groups.
-Our students and the campus community are always welcome in the DEC; stop by and see how we can support you!
+The DEC hosts cultural programs, identity-based affinity programs, engagement opportunities for the campus community, student staff jobs and learning opportunities around social justice for our campus community.
+We offer a physical space for community gathering and meetings specifically for students with marginalized identities.
+Our students and the campus community are always welcome in the DEC; stop by and see how we can support you.

 Early Childhood Learning Center